floesche/LED-Display_G4_Firmware/docs/index.md

 Once the driver is attached to the driver shield, you can connect the driver shield to the Arduino shield with the ribbon cable.
 Make sure to disconnect the ribbon cable when changing the driver board.

 Select one of the four subdevices to be programmed by moving one of the dip switches away from the panel and the other three towards the panel.
 In the picture on the right, subdevice number 4 is selected through the dip switch on the left.
 Select *Tools*{:.gui-txt} ­→ *Burn Bootloader*{:.gui-txt} to write the boot loader to the ATMega.
 With the correct `driver.ino` sketch opened, select *Sketch*{:.gui-txt} ­→ *Upload Using Programmer*{:.gui-txt} to upload sketch to panel.
-Currently the latest version of the driver sketch is in the [Firmware repository]({{site.baseurl}}Generation%204/Firmware/docs/) at `hardware_v0p2/driver/`.
+Currently the latest version of the driver sketch is in the associate GitHub repository (see link in the bottom left of the page) at `hardware_v0p2/driver/`.

 Repeat the steps for "Flash Firmware" for the other three subdevices on the same driver panel.